 Taxonomic Disorder: A Philosophical-Taxonomic Investigation Into the Role of Values in Species Classification

-The Flemish Research Foundation (FWO) has awarded Tom Artois (U Hasselt), Andreas de Block (KU Leuven) and me a little over € 420,000 to investigate how epistemic and non-epistemic values play a role in biological classification.
-The project runs from early 2020 until mid-2023.
+The Flemish Research Foundation (FWO) awarded Tom Artois (U Hasselt), Andreas de Block (KU Leuven) and me a little over € 420,000 to investigate how epistemic and non-epistemic values play a role in biological classification.
+The project runs from early 2020 until mid-2024.
 The project's website is here.

 The Ontological Status of Genome Edited Organisms (GEOs)

 (PIs: Nils Hoppe & Thomas Reydon | 2016-2020 | Funding: BMBF)